 Iggy Pop doesn’t mind getting his hands dirty.
 The “godfather of punk” bellows, howls and croons his way across a filthy psychedelic backdrop on “Dirt,” a gritty yet delightfully hypnotic garage-psych epic from the Stooges sophomore album, Fun House.

 Like a dish with a spot you just can’t scrub clean, guitarist Ron Asheton serves up an endless supply of stereo lead guitar that floats side-to-side across the soundfield, making for a trippy and immersive listen in earbuds.

 The Stooges’ strain of trance-inducing psychedelic rock as heard on “Dirt” wasn’t exactly an overnight success.
 UK magazine Melody Maker called the album “rubbish” upon its release in 1970, but Fun House has since cleaned up its act and come into its own as a proto-punk classic.

 In 2020, Rolling Stone ranked Fun House 91st in their updated list of the greatest albums of all time.

 Check out the rest of our Spring Cleaning Playlist for mood-boosting music — so it feels less like work and more like you’re in a movie montage.
 Getting it.
 All.
 Done.

-And your UE FITS won’t fall out — so go as hard as you want.
+And your custom-fit earbuds won’t fall out — so go as hard as you want.